 For Third Circuit nerds, his questionnaire contains a few nuggets:

 - Bibas was admitted to practice in the Third Circuit only this year.
 By contrast, he’s been admitted to practice for for 5 years or more in 5 other circuits.

 - he signed a letter in support of Judge Krause’s nomination (among numerous others)

-- the first time his name was mentioned as a possible Trump nominee for the Third Circuit (Orin Kerr’s tweet in response to my post), April 17, was a month and a half after Bibas was first contacted by the Trump administration and a month after his interviews with the White House and DOJ and with Senator Toomey.
+- the first time his name surfaced publicly as a possible Trump nominee for the Third Circuit (Orin Kerr’s tweet in response to my post), April 17, was a month and a half after Bibas was first contacted by the Trump administration and a month after his interviews with the White House and DOJ and with Senator Toomey.